Nord Stream 1 gas supply cut aimed at sowing uncertainty, Germany warns | Headlines

 Nord Stream 1 gas supply cut aimed at sowing uncertainty, Germany warns

-Russia's Gazprom on Wednesday announced a further cut in the amount of gas it can pump through the Nord Stream 1 pipeline to Europe, a move Germany's economy minister said was aimed at sowing uncertainty and raising fuel prices.
+Russia's Gazprom on Wednesday announced a further cut in the amount of gas it can pump through the Nord Stream 1 pipeline to Europe, a move Germany's economy minister said was aimed at sowing uncertainty and pushing up fuel prices.

 Gazprom on Wednesday said it was further scaling down the use of Siemens-made equipment at the Portovaya compressor station near St Petersburg.
 "The Russian side's argument is simply a pretext.
 It is obviously a strategy to unsettle and drive up prices," Robert Habeck said in a statement following the latest cut, which will limit Nord Stream 1 flows to 67 million cubic metres per day.

 "We can currently buy the necessary quantities from the market, albeit at higher prices," Habeck said, adding that while supply was secure, saving energy was the order of the hour.
-"Of course we will take measures on a state level if needed," he said a day after Germany decided to put Gazprom Germania, which was ditched by Gazprom in April, under long-term administration and back it with a 10 billion euro ($10.4 billion) loan. ($1 = 0.9606 euros) (Writing by Madeline Chambers and Christoph Steitz, editing by Thomas Escritt and Angus MacSwan)
+"Of course we will take measures on a state level if needed," he said a day after Germany decided to put Gazprom Germania, which was ditched by Gazprom in April, under long-term administration and back it with a 10 billion euro ($10.4 billion) loan. ($1 = 0.9606 euros) (Additional reporting by Victoria Waldensee; Writing by Madeline Chambers and Christoph Steitz; Editing by Angus MacSwan and Mark Porter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)